mlab-lattice/lattice/docs/devel/building.md

 #### Macros

-At the time of writing this, the transitive closure of external Go dependencies includes over 60 different repositories.
+At the time of writing this, the transitive closure of Lattice's external Go dependencies includes over 60 different repositories.
 As one could imagine, the `WORKSPACE` file became very bloated and hard to visually parse.

 To combat this, custom macro rules were written which when called generate the `go_repository` rules.
 These rules can be found in the [bazel](../../bazel) directory.